 Hands-on learning is emphasized, and classes include print reading, installations and repairs and green plumbing concepts.

 Accreditation & Accolades

-TCL instructors are LEED certified.
-Emphasis is placed on “green” building techniques outlined by the Leadership in Energy and Environmental Design (LEED) principles
+Many TCL building instructors are LEED certified.
+Emphasis is placed on “green” building techniques outlined by the Leadership in Energy and Environmental Design (LEED) principles.

 What People Are Saying

 “At TCL, our focus green building benefits the students and the entire community.”